samsu/installation/README.md

 Notes:

-     If you are doing multi-modes installation, the suggested script run sequence is
+     If you are doing multi-modes installation, the suggested script run sequence is:
      1. prepare your fortigate (if have)
      2. Install controller
      3. Install others (compute/network)